 Concerns: We have no sponsor for the Community Day in September so could have to raise smaller amounts from various sources over the next month.
 AGREED: this could be pushed back to a later match, possibly in December.
 Match and ball sponsorships are the next priorities, revenue is down on last year so far, with a number of gaps currently.
 The Commercial Director will be meeting with more of the long-term sponsors on match days.

 Positives: Your Eco, who have players in the Women’s team, will be sponsoring the Popular Side and is going to help us with our carbon footprint for the Men’s team through carbon offset via their charity.
 TR Hayes is delivering a lot of black & white chairs to update both lounges.
-Carpets have been ordered and dates need to be nailed down as banquet seating needs to be removed.
+Carpets have been ordered and dates need to be nailed down as banquette seating needs to be removed.

 Derek Hayes passed away last week and the Club would like to acknowledge his support.